Welcome to Polidoc.net!

 The archive is freely accessible and meant to foster rigorous research in these areas by enabling scholars to produce valid and reliable findings from empirical studies of textual data rather than unnecessarily struggling to obtain and process texts.
 While polidoc.net is an open access archive it also aims to establish a network for exchanging and accessing political text data once it has been checked for errors and assured for quality.
 The archive therefore encourages researchers to share their documents with others.
 We invite everybody to participate in this project so that the political science community can easily make use of already collected documents.

 About the Archive

-The archive is maintained by Thomas Bräuninger (University of Mannheim), Marc Debus (University of Mannheim) and Kenneth Benoit (Trinity College, University of Dublin).
+The archive is maintained by Thomas Bräuninger (University of Mannheim), Marc Debus (University of Mannheim) and Kenneth Benoit (London School of Economics and Political Science).
 If data are used in publications etc. please refer to the Political Documents Archive as data source: